Bachelor in Midwifery

 - As a communicator, the midwife facilitates the building of trusting relationships and a selective sharing of information.

-- As a manager, the midwife assumes technical leadership and contributes to the effectiveness of the organisation as well as develops her own career.
+- As a manager, the midwife assumes professional leadership and contributes to the effectiveness of the organisation as well as developing her own career.

-- A a health advocate, the midwife is committed to the health of the woman and her family.
+- As a health advocate, the midwife is committed to the health of the woman and her family.

 - As a scholar, the midwife is committed to lifelong learning and the transfer of knowledge.

-- As a professional, the midwife promotes health and quality of life.
-She is committed to the ethical standards and values of her profession and pays attention to her own health.
+- As a member of the midwifery profession, midwives promote health and quality of life.
+They are committed to the ethical standards and values of the profession and pays attention to their own health.

 Workload: 180 ECTS credits